luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 automatically retrieves the architecture of a pretrained model from its name or path.
 You only need to select the appropriate `AutoClass` for your task and it’s associated preprocessing class.

-Unlike the `pipeline()`, there is no one generic way to run inference with the Auto Classes.
-You need to define all inference processes whereas a pipeline wraps them together.
 This is an example of using an `AutoClass`:

 ```python
 import transformers